Scott Hightower: Career

-Hightower’s third book, "Part of the Bargain," received the 2004 Copper Canyon Press Hayden Carruth Award.
+Hightower’s third book, Part of the Bargain, received the 2004 Copper Canyon Press Hayden Carruth Award for New and Emerging Poets.
 In it, Hightower explores the reconciliations that make one an individual, a part of a community, and as conscientious heir to a culture.
-Valences of biology, sexuality, nationality, literality, all swirl together and perform a balancing act.
-Operas and paintings of windows are the reflections of an "ineffable pageantry" of a multilayered life.
-Polio underwrites AIDS.
-Sometimes there is the failure of love, harshness and "the failure of the human spirit."
-Sometimes love is successful in holding things together––not so much in a noble way as in an elemental way.
-The epigraph of the book is from Faust: "Behold how in the evening sunset-glow The green-encircled hamlets glitter."
-Sometimes things are cut apart.
-Sometimes parts are held together.
+Valences of biology, sexuality, nationality, literality, all swirl together.

-"Self-evident" radicals, revolutionaries, and exiles find their way––through self-possession––out of the past and into Hightower’s poetry.
-Hightower departs from a notion that the practice of writing is at the elemental core of democracy.
+Self-evident departs from a notion that the practice of writing is at the elemental core of democracy.
 He reminds us that poetry by definition "seeks a foundation of the commonwealth in the truth of the individual, guaranteed and restored through the integrity of Language."

-"Hontanares" was published by Devenir (el otro), Madrid, 2012.
+Hontanares was published by Devenir (el otro), Madrid, 2012.
 It is a bilingual collection of poems translated into Spanish by Natalia Carbajosa from Cartagena.
-"Hontanares" was launched in at El Círculo de Bellas Artes in Madrid, Nov.
+Hontanares was launched in at El Círculo de Bellas Artes in Madrid, Nov.
 13, 2012.
-Carbajosa (the translator), Juan Pastor (the publisher), and the celebrated novelist Antonio Muñoz Molina made presentations.
-This book extends Hightower's work on the Albornoz family, a family of statesmen, scientists, and poets, and of the Second Republic, deeply disrupted by the Spanish Civil War.
-This book bridges into Hightower's "Self-evident" with its themes of radical thought and exile.
+Carbajosa, publisher Juan Pastor, and novelist Antonio Muñoz Molina made presentations.
+This book extends Hightower's work on the Albornoz family, a family of statesmen (Álvaro de Albornoz y Liminiana and Severo Ochoa de Albornoz), scientists, and poets, including Aurora de Albornoz.
+This book bridges into Hightower's Self-evident with its themes of radical thought and exile.

+Of Imperative to Spare, Hightower's 2023 release, poet Cynthia Hogue wrote: "This necessary volume blazes a trail through despair to wisdom.”

 Hightower's poetry reviews often appear in Fogged Clarity, The Brooklyn Rail, The Journal, Manhattan Review, Coldfront Magazine, and other national journals.
-He has taught writing at New York University (Gallatin School), Poets House, Fordham University, Drew University, the Gay Men's Health Crisis, and F.I.T.
-He lives in New York City with his life-partner Jose Fernandez and sojourns in Spain.
+He teaches writing at New York University's Gallatin School of Individualized Study.
+He lives in New York City and sojourns in Spain.